 Blockchain

-Generally considered to be a transformative technology, blockchain creates a trusted, accurate protocol that enables the tracking of vehicle parts of the automotive supply-chain thus enabling car manufacturers, service centers and customers alike to trace the origin of spare parts back to its original manufacturing location therefore significantly supporting the removal of counterfeit parts and shaping the pricing strategy of car manufacturers.
+Generally considered to be a transformative technology, blockchain creates a trusted, accurate protocol that enables the tracking of vehicle parts of the automotive supply chain thus enabling car manufacturers, service centers, and customers alike to trace the origin of spare parts back to its original manufacturing location therefore significantly supporting the removal of counterfeit parts and shaping the pricing strategy of car manufacturers.
 Moreover, blockchain has the potential to create new business models and cooperation opportunities for OEMs, manufacturers, and mobility companies as it makes it possible to track down payments to single vehicles without involving third parties (e.g. banks).

 Blockchain is also applicable in multi-party transactions and facilitates an immutable ledge.
-Because data that is validated and recorded on the blockchain cannot be altered, this technology will eventually prevent intentional undesirable interference in vehicle data.
+Because data that is validated and recorded on the blockchain cannot be altered, this technology will eventually prevent intentional undesirable interference in-vehicle data.

 Electrification

 Powered exclusively by electricity and rechargeable batteries, electric vehicles (EVs) gain significant momentum in the automotive industry as they shape the future towards fuel-efficient cars.
-High-capacity batteries that can be charged in a matter of minutes further advance EVs, eventually resulting in covering long distances in a single charge thus fully replacing fuel-based vehicles.
+High-capacity batteries that can be charged in a matter of minutes further advance EVs, eventually resulting in covering long distances on a single charge thus fully replacing fuel-based vehicles.

 Despite this outlook on the future, current challenges such as infrastructure and battery life remain.
 Building a sustainable infrastructure in which EVs can be charged at any point and store energy for longer has become the main mission for some cutting-edge startups.
 Fastned, for example, develops and deploys electrical charging infrastructure and networks such as their “ultra-fast” 350 kW charging technology.